wklee610/VLM-Model-fastapi/README.md

 - **Cloud/on-premise optimization**: Seamless deployment in Docker and Kubernetes environments.

 ## Note
-Currently, testing has only been performed with the **VARCO-VISION-2.0-14B** model.
+- Currently, testing has only been performed with the **VARCO-VISION-2.0-14B** model.
-Further testing with other models will be conducted, and code updates will follow as needed.
+- Further testing with other models will be conducted, and code updates will follow as needed.
+- Check `.env.local` first to run

 ## VLM Model Support (To be updated)
 - [**VARCO-VISION-2.0-14B**](https://huggingface.co/NCSOFT/VARCO-VISION-2.0-14B)